jdquerales/MilestoneProject_1/README.md

 # Jose's Resumé

-## Code Institute Milestone Project 1: User-Centric Frontend Development
+## Stream One Project: User-Centric Frontend Development - Code Institute

 This project is part of my journey as a Software Developer in Code Institute.
 Here, you will find a clear and organized resumé of myself.
 I have included my work and education history, including